jeremyjh/dialyxir/README.md

 ### Paths

 By default only the ebin in the `_build` directory for the current mix environment of your project is included in paths to search for BEAM files to perform analysis on.
-You can specify a list of locations to find BEAMS for analysis with :paths keyword.
+You can specify a list of locations to find BEAMS for analysis with :paths or exclude certain paths with :excluded_paths keyword.

 ```elixir
 def project do